 Waste Management encourages employees to participate in political activities on their own time and at their own expense.
-You will never put pressure on fellow employees during working time to support or contribute time or money to a candidate or a political cause (such as seeking support of a presidential candidate).
+Such activities must not cause a conflict of interest.
+You will never put pressure on fellow employees to support or contribute time or money to a candidate or a political cause.
 When we participate in political activities, we do so as individual citizens.
-Never give the impression that you are speaking on behalf of Waste Management unless authorized to do so by a Vice President of Public Affairs or a Senior Vice President or above.
+Never give the impression that you are speaking on behalf of Waste Management unless authorized to do so by the Government Affairs Department or a Senior Vice President or above.